On the lattices of exact and weakly exact structures: Lattice structures

 \begin{proposition} Let $\A$ be an additive category.
-Then $\LW(\A)$ and $\RW(\A)$) are complete meet-semi lattices. \end{proposition} \begin{proof} Let $\mathcal{L}$ and $\mathcal{L'}$ be two left weakly exact structures on $\A$.
+Then $\LW(\A)$ and $\RW(\A)$) are complete meet-semilattices. \end{proposition} \begin{proof} Let $\mathcal{L}$ and $\mathcal{L'}$ be two left weakly exact structures on $\A$.
 The partial order on $\LW(\A)$ is given by containment.
 We define the \emph{meet} given by $ \mathcal{L}\wedge \mathcal{L'} = \mathcal{L}\cap \mathcal{L'}$.
-These operations define the structure of complete meet-semilattice on $LW(\A)$ by Lemma \ref{lem:semilattice}. \end{proof} \begin{remark} If there exists a unique maximal left weakly exact structure $\mathcal{L}_{max}$ on $\A$, then $\LW(\A)$ is a complete lattice (similarly for $\RW(\A)$).
-In this case, the \emph{join} can be defined by the usual construction
+These operations define the structure of a complete meet-semilattice on $LW(\A)$ by Lemma \ref{lem:semilattice}. \end{proof} \begin{remark} If there exists a unique maximal left weakly exact structure $\mathcal{L}_{max}$ on $\A$, then $\LW(\A)$ is a complete lattice by Lemma \ref{lem: meet_join_dual} (similarly for $\RW(\A)$).

-The intersection in the definition of the join is well defined since the set includes $\mathcal{L}_{max}$ by assumption.
-These operations define a lattice structure on $\LW(\A)$.
-Since the lattice has a minimal element $\mathcal{L}_{min}$, formed by all retractions, and a maximal element $\mathcal{L}_{max}$, it is a bounded lattice.
-Likewise, any interval in the poset $\LW(\A)$ forms a complete bounded lattice. \end{remark}